“Persian Wedding” – The most Beautiful (Celebration of Love)

-After the third time, the bride declares “with the permission of my parents and the elders, Yes.”… from that point on the couple are considered married. the couple then exchange their wedding rings and afterwards, the couple usually dip their little fingers in a bowl of honey and put in each other’s mouths as a symbol of kicking off the start of their marriage with sweetness.
+After the third time, the bride declares “with the permission of my parents and the elders, Yes.”… from that point on the couple are considered married.
+Then the bride and groom sign the contract and documents to legalize their marriage.
+The couple then exchanges their wedding rings and afterwards, the couples usually dip their little fingers in a bowl of honey and put in each other’s mouths as a symbol of kicking off the start of their marriage with sweetness.

-Next, the couple receive gifts from their family members and with that, the Aghd ceremony is over and the reception begins.
+Next, the couple receives gifts from their family members and with that, the Aghd ceremony is over and the reception begins.